railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 But the routings also enable you to manage your production capacity.
 You will be able to leave the demand charts for the days / weeks / months ahead to validate that you don't forecast more than you are capable of producing.

-To see a demand chart, list the workcenters using the menu *Manufacturing > Configuration > Workcenters*.
+To see a demand chart, list the workcenters using the menu :menuselection:`Manufacturing --> Configuration --> Workcenters`.
 Then select one or several workcenters and click on the action *Workcenter load*.
 Open ERP then asks you if you work in cycles or in hours and your interval is calculated (by day, week or month).

 .. figure:: images/mrp_workcenter_load.png
    :align: center